devang9586/Testapp/README.md

 ### Future work

-* Terraform can be initialised by Git CI/CD pipeline and docker-compose can be replaced by Kubernetes.
+* Terraform can be initialised by Git CI/CD pipeline and docker-compose can be replaced by Kubernetes & Helm.